chains-project/bump/README.md

-# Breaking Updates
+# BUMP Breaking Updates

 ## Overview
-A benchmark of breaking dependency updates.
+Bump is a benchmark of breaking dependency updates.
-These breaking updates are defined as:
-A pair of commits for a Java project, which we designate as the pre-commit and the breaking-commit.
+A breaking updates is defined as: a pair of commits for a Java project, which we designate as the pre-commit and the breaking-commit.
-When we build the project with the pre-commit, compilation and test execution are successful, and the build with the breaking-commit fails.
+When we build the project with the pre-commit, compilation and test execution are successful, while the build of the breaking-commit fails.
-In our benchmark each breaking-commit is a one-line change in the pom file.
+Each breaking-commit is a one-line change in the Maven pom file.

-This definition matches common dependency "bumps" as performed by bots such as Dependabot and Renovate, but could also correspond to an update made by a human developer.
+This definition matches common dependency "bumps" as performed by bots such as Dependabot and Renovate, but also corresponds to an update made by a human developer.

 ## Data format
 Gathered data can be found as JSON files in the [`data`](/data) folder.